-YMCA Kaitoke Outdoor Education Centre offers adventurous journeys to Duke of Edinburgh award participants based out of our residential camp facility at the base of the Tararua Ranges.
+YMCA Kaitoke Outdoor Education Centre offers adventurous journeys to Duke of Edinburgh’s International Award participants based out of our residential camp facility at the base of the Tararua Ranges.

-We cater for school groups with customised camps and individual DOE participants during our “open journey” holiday programmes and weekends programmes
+We cater for school groups with customised camps and individual DOEIA participants during our “open journey” holiday programmes and weekends programmes

-For more information on the Duke of Edinburgh award itself click here
+For more information on the Duke of Edinburgh’s International Award in New Zealand click here